CIRES-Geomagnetism/wmmhr/README.md

 ```
 ## Outputs

-It will output the magnetic components and uncertainty value.
+It will output the magnetic components and uncertainty values.
 To get the detail of the outputs, please see **[Description of the WMM magnetic components](https://github.com/CIRES-Geomagnetism/wmm/blob/check_nmax/description.md)**

 ## WMMHR Python API Quick Start

-WARNING: Input arrays of length 50,000 datapoints require ~16GB of memory.
+**WARNING:** Input arrays of length 50,000 datapoints require ~16GB of memory.
 Users may input scalars, vectors, and combinations thereof.
 However, all input vectors must have the same length.

 ```python